Super Bad Breasts

 You have points in my book.
 Regardless of what other people say, I think it was an EXCELLENT point.
 Very well stated.

-6. Redd Fox Says:
+6. Redd Fox says:

 Hearing a gunshot, Our heroine’s rushes into action!
 One look at her and men are entranced!
 It’s Bigbustia (crappy name, I know, shuddup about it)!
 She leaps into action, running towards the gunshot!
 She takes a mighty jump up on the rooftops to reach the other side!
 Suddenly, her chest swings upward, there’s an ungodly -WHUMPF- noise and then blackness… Our Heroine comes to a few hours later, unharmed except for a few bruises.
 She looks around to see what happened… then she looks down.
 Muttering to herself something about jumping too hard, our Bigbustia leaps into fighting crime once again…